 Managing Director – Philippe du Plessis

-The Managing Director is responsible for direction of the Management Team and the Corporate and Strategic functions of South Gippsland Water.
-These include Strategic Relationships, Strategic Marketing, the Corporation’s performance and image, awareness of future trends in the water industry and contact with the Corporation’s key stakeholders.
+Philippe is responsible for direction of the Management Team and the corporate and strategic functions of South Gippsland Water.
+These include strategic relationships, strategic marketing, the Corporation’s performance and image, information technology, OH&S, awareness of future trends in the water industry and contact with the Corporation’s key stakeholders.

-The General Manager Corporate Services role encompasses Finance and Accounting, Revenue Management, Customer Services, Human Resources and Information Technology.
-The key responsibility of the General Manager Corporate Services is that of custodian of the Corporation’s assets & financial resources on behalf of all stakeholders.
+Jessica manages finance and accounting and risk management.
+The key responsibility of the General Manager Corporate Services is that of custodian of the Corporation’s assets and financial resources on behalf of all stakeholders.

 General Manager Infrastructure and Planning – Mark Lynch

-The General Manager Infrastructure and Planning is responsible for the planning, direction and management of the Corporation’s Capital Works Program incorporating a broad range of Projects.
-Other functions and responsibilities include developing the Corporations Water Supply Demand Strategy including the Drought Response Program and Engineering & Technical Services.
+Mark is responsible for the planning, direction and management of the Corporation’s Capital Works Program incorporating a broad range of projects.
+Other functions under this role include asset management, managing the Corporation’s Urban Water Strategy including the Drought Response Program, and engineering and technical services.

 General Manager Operations – Ravi Raveendran

-The General Manager Operations manages all of the Corporation’s operational functions including Water Treatment Plants, Wastewater Treatment Plants, Water and Wastewater services delivery infrastructure.
-Responsibilities include compliance with Water and Wastewater Quality Guidelines, ongoing Quality Monitoring, Operations improvement, site safety, specialist services to Major Customers and Environment and Catchment Management.
+Ravi manages the Corporation’s operational functions including Water Treatment Plants, Waste Water Treatment Plants, and water and wastewater services delivery infrastructure.
+His responsibilities include compliance with water and wastewater quality guidelines, ongoing quality monitoring, operations improvement, site safety, environment and catchment management, and specialist services to major customers.

 General Manager People, Culture and Customer – Annette Katiforis